Romans 6:14 For sin will have no dominion over you, since you are not under law but under grace.

 Are we to break the Law and sin anyway because now we are under the power of grace through faith?
-Paul says no way both times!
+Paul says ‘no way’ both times!

 Is Paul redefining sin here?
 Is sin whatever we want it to be?
 Who is the Potter and who is the clay?
 Do we as mere humans get to redefine sin?
 Of course not.

-The sin that we are not to continue in is the same sin that put us in the position of needing grace in the first place, and that sin is disobeying the Law of God as given through Moses.
+The sin that we are not to continue in is the same sin that put us in the position of needing grace in the first place, and that sin is disobeying the Law of God given through Moses.
 The definition of sin has not changed, and Paul commands us not to continue in that sin.

-Romans 3:19-20 19Now we know that whatever the law says it speaks to those who are under the law, so that every mouth may be stopped, and the whole world may be held accountable to God.
+Romans 3:19-20 19Now we know that whatever the law says it speaks to those who are in the law, so that every mouth may be stopped, and the whole world may be held accountable to God.
 20For by works of the law no human being will be justified in his sight, since through the law comes knowledge of sin.

 Romans 7:7 Yet if it had not been for the law, I would not have known sin.
 For I would not have known what it is to covet if the law had not said, “You shall not covet.”